atineoSE/automation_agents/README.md

 Thus, we created the step-by-step description manually and sent it to Claude to fetch the relevant values and reveal the maximum value.

 Despite multiple attempts, we couldn't get the model to succeed.
-Next we analyze the failure patterns.
+Next, we analyze the failure patterns.

 ## Failure patterns in Anthropic computer use